1coderookie/KobraGoNeoInsights/docs/index.md

 !!! warning "Disclaimer"

-    - I'm not responsible in any way if any damage occurs!
+    - I'm not responsible in any way if *any* damage or harm occurs!
-    - Please be aware of the fact that you use and/or transpose everything at your own risk!
+    - Please be aware of the fact that you use and/or transpose everything *at your own risk*!
     - It can't be guaranteed that everything is correct and that it wouldn't harm your printer or even yourself - keep in mind that I'm NO expert by all means!
-I'm a newbie and might be wrong!
-    - All informations, tips, instructions, suggestions, mods and so on which could be found here should be considered as a base for your own further research!
+    - All information, tips, instructions, suggestions, mods and so on which could be found here should be considered as a base for your own further research!
     - Neither am I resposible for any content that I've linked to, it's just meant to be a further source of information to make the start of your own research a bit easier!